intel/HPC-containers-from-Intel/containers/lammps/README.md

 LAMMPS runs on single processors or in parallel using message-passing techniques with a spatial-decomposition of the simulation domain.
 The code is designed to be easy to modify or extend with new functionality.

 Below are the details of how to get and run LAMMPS container for best performance on Intel® Xeon® family for single and cluster nodes.
+We will cover:

+ - Running instructions for the provided container
+ - Build your own container

 ***
 > PS: Note that the following prerequisites must be fulfilled before running the container: